wessenstam/gts21/cicd/phase2/phase2.rst

 #.
 Provide the **/** as the folder you want to open and click on **OK**

    [screenshot]

+[This process is wonky for me.
+We have to give explicit instructions on how to get / to work.
+I had to type /. and then remove the period, so it didn't auto-select the bin directory.]

+[Also got warning/error: Unable to watch for file changes in this large workspace folder.
+Please follow the instructions link to resolve this issue. https://code.visualstudio.com/docs/setup/linux#_visual-studio-code-is-unable-to-watch-for-file-changes-in-this-large-workspace-error-enospc ]

    It will take approximately 1 minute (you might be asked for the password again) [Confirm if they will or not].